toucansites/website/src/contents/docs/content-management/content-bundles/index.md

 ---
 type: guide
 category: content-management
-order: 1
+order: 2
-title: "Page bundles"
+title: "Content Bundles"
-description: "Page bundles are used to efficiently manage and structure content"
+description: "Content bundles are used to efficiently manage and structure content"
 ---

-# Page Bundles
+# Content Bundles
 ---

-Page bundles are used to render every page on the website.
+Content bundles are used to render every page on the website.
 A page bundle is essentially a folder containing an `index` file.
 The file extension can be:

 - `.md`
 - `.markdown`
 - `.yml`
 - `.yaml`

 When using markdown files, front matter properties can be added at the top of the file.
 If using a YAML file, it will be parsed as the front matter.

 It’s also possible to separate the content and front matter by using both `index.yml` for front matter and `index.md` for content.